brandur/sorg/content/fragments/gh-ost.md

 online MySQL database.

-In MySQL, changes to a database's schema or indexes somewhat infamously require a full table lock which prevents other operations from running simultaneously.
-Because any change to a non-trivial table could take minutes or more, that means in practice you don't do them.
+In MySQL, changes to a database's schema or indexes somewhat infamously require a full table lock, a sizable complication that prevents any other operation from running simultaneously.
+Because any change to a non-trivial table could take minutes or more, in practice those types of changes are avoided.

 Companies address the problem in different ways.
-At iStockphoto, we would simply use the easiest possible route: just don't introduce new indexes or drop old columns.
+At iStockphoto, we took the easiest possible route: don't introduce new indexes or drop old columns.
 You can imagine how well that worked.
 GitHub suggests the use of Gh-ost, a rather complex tool that copies a table's schema to a new "ghost" table, makes required schema changes, backfills, and then cuts over after the replacement is ready.

 An ex-colleague of mine posted this glib reaction to Gh-ost's release: